Bartlett's delta in the SABR model: Empirical analysis

 \section{Empirical analysis}

 We will now discuss some numerical and empirical data supporting the arguments presented above.
-More evidence is described in \cite{b06}, \cite{am10}, \cite{hklw14} (for interest rate options), and in \cite{hw16} (for equity options).
+More evidence is described in \cite{b06}, \cite{am10}, \cite{hklw14} (for interest rate options), and in \cite{hw16}, \cite{cchp19} (for equity options).

 Figure \ref{betaClSabr} shows the classic SABR delta corresponding to three different calibrations of the same smile curve: $\beta=0$ (black line), $\beta=0.5$ (red line), and $\beta=1$ (green line).
-For each of these choices of $\beta$, the three remaining SABR parameters are optimized to yield the best fit to the option prices corresponding to all available strikes $K$.
-Even though all three sets of parameters closely match the market smile, they lead to different delta hedges, even near the money.
+For each of these choices of $\beta$, the three remaining SABR parameters are optimized to yield the best fit to the options prices corresponding to all available strikes $K$.
+Even though all three sets of parameters closely match the market smile, they lead to different delta hedges, especially for near the money strikes.
 Choosing the incorrect beta can lead to good fits of the smile, but may still produce relatively poor delta hedges.

 On the other hand, Figure \ref{betaBart} shows the modified deltas for the same three sets of parameters.
-Confirming the conclusions presented above, the modified SABR delta is nearly independent of $\beta$.
-It depends mainly on the actual market skew / smile, and not on how the smile is parameterized.
+Confirming the conclusions presented above, the modified SABR delta is nearly independent of $\beta$, even for way out of the money strikes.
+It depends mainly on the actual market smile, and not on how the smile is parameterized.
 Modified deltas tends to provide more robust hedges.

 Figures \ref{1into10fig} and \ref{5into5fig} (both taken from \cite{am10}) present empirical data illustrating the historical relationship between the daily changes $\delta\sigma$ in the volatility parameters $\sigma$ and the daily changes in the forward swap rate $\delta F$, in the 1Y into 10Y and 5Y into 5Y swaption deltas, respectively.
 Specifically, the graphs represent the corresponding regressions of $\delta\sigma$ on $\rho\alpha/F^\beta\,\delta F$.
 The underlying data are historical closes from the period 2003 - 2010.